 Due Diligence

-· all College preferred suppliers have to confirm annually that no convictions have occurred in relation to the Act, or if a conviction has occurred that appropriate steps have been taken to rectify the identified issues.
+- all Imperial preferred suppliers have to confirm annually that no convictions have occurred in relation to the Act, or if a conviction has occurred that appropriate steps have been taken to rectify the identified issues.

-In addition, as a member of the Southern Universities Purchasing Consortium (SUPC), Imperial works closely with the Consortium to ensure nationally negotiated agreements used by the College comply with the Act.
+In addition, as a member of the Southern Universities Purchasing Consortium (SUPC), Imperial works closely with the Consortium to ensure nationally negotiated agreements used by Imperial comply with the Act.
 SUPC recommends that organisations ask suppliers in higher-risk areas to commit to the Base Code of the Ethical Trading Initiative (ETI) which is founded on the conventions of the International Labour Organisation and is an internationally recognised code of labour practice one of whose key pillars is “there is no forced, bonded or involuntary prison labour”.
-The SUPC also works to persuade all suppliers in higher-risk areas to support the ETI.
 Imperial supports this initiative.
 Further, SUPC is an affiliate of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.
-Electronics Watch has included the appropriate contract monitoring clauses in all relevant national agreements awarded which the College may utilize from time to time.
-Electronics Watch reported for 2022 that affiliates such as SUPC have strengthened their engagement with suppliers to increase supply chain transparency.
-This resulted in more factory disclosures than ever before, and has allowed us to become more aware of the supply chains beyond final assembly.
+Electronics Watch has included the appropriate contract monitoring clauses in all relevant national agreements awarded which Imperial may utilize from time to time.
+In 2023, Electronics Watch produced Monitoring Status Reports for 20 sites linked to 129 affiliates such as Imperial and SUPC.
+These reports provide actionable, worker-driven evidence that help us to assess compliance and mitigate risks.

-No breaches of the ACT have been reported by College suppliers during the current period.
+No breaches of the Act have been reported by Imperial suppliers during the current period.

 Communication and awareness of this policy